shinyquagsire23/monado/doc/changes/ipc/mr.712.md

-Support systemd socket activation with meson too.
+all: ~~Support systemd socket activation with meson too.~~ Mason build files has been removed.